 Digital Marketing The Great Equalizer

 Businesses don’t seem to understand that digital marketing is one of the great equalizers in business.
 It is a space where businesses of all sizes can compete and do well.
-Back in yester-year before the commercial web existed business with the most money and size usually won.
+Back in yester-year before the commercial web existed, businesses with the most money and size usually won.
 Small businesses had trouble competing.
 No more.
-With a solid digital marketing strategy, a business of any size can compete for customers world wide.
-If they have access to tools, strategies, and exposure that only mega corporations had in the past.
+With a solid digital marketing strategy, a business of any size can compete for customers worldwide.
+If they have access to tools, strategies, and exposure that only mega-corporations had in the past.

 With software companies building incredible SaaS (Software as a Service) business have access to incredibly powerful tools at an affordable price.
 Businesses of every size can now tap into analytics, management, and marketing tools that only large corporations had access to 20 years ago.
 Large corporations may have more money, but that cash doesn’t buy them better tools any longer.

-Combine these tools with strategy, creativity, and quality marketing and you can not only compete, but out maneuver the big guys easily.
+Combine these tools with strategy, creativity, and quality digital marketing and you can not only compete, but outmaneuver the big guys easily.
 Remember the large guys have money and personnel, but they also have the speed and maneuverability of a glacier.

 This all assumes of course that you view your digital marketing strategy as a journey.
 A journey that is never finished and is always a work in progress.
 You need to stay nimble and move quickly.
 Shift ineffective campaigns and strategies while doubling down on what works.
 That requires a constant effort and vigilance, but the payoff is in more leads, sales and profits.
 At minimum here are the items you should be working on constantly.

 The bottom line is that the modern web rewards the businesses that invest time, money and energy into creating quality content.
-Content can come in many forms from blog articles, eBooks, white papers, guides, newsletters, videos, podcasts, infographics and many other formats.
+Content can come in many forms from blog articles, eBooks, white papers, guides, newsletters, videos, podcasts, info graphics and many other formats.
+Some of this content can be turned into a powerful lead magnet that is used in lead generation.
 This is information that is generally NOT about your products or services.
 Rather this content focuses on problems your audience needs solved and you provide the content to help them do that.
 Creating content is a never-ending process and must be done on a regular schedule.